 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: [1].
+Xiaoshun He: Our technique provides a novel approach to eliminate ischemia reperfusion injury in liver transplantation and creates a unique model for investigating the interactions between ischemia reperfusion injury and allograft rejection.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera

-Is each interview statement 30 words or fewer? ☐ Yes
+Is each interview statement 30 words or fewer? ☒ Yes

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.